PSebastian96/pjt3-NoiseAudit/README.md

 Under Connect to Github enter your details and connect your repository. <br>
 Followed by settings and select Config Vars and then Reveal Config Vars.

-In Config Vars use the env.py file variables and values:
+3. In Config Vars use the env.py file variables and values:

 -- IP : 0.0.0.0 <br>
 -- PORT : 5000 <br>
 -- DATABASE_URI : [your_db_URI] <br>
 -- SECRET_KEY : [your_secret_key]

-Under the Deploy tab go to Automatic Deploys and press Enable.
+4. Under the Deploy tab go to Automatic Deploys and press Enable. <br>
-Under Manual Deploy, choose Master and click Deploy Branch.
+5. Under Manual Deploy, choose Master and click Deploy Branch.
 Heroku will begin building the app.
 When it is ready, you can click Open app to launch it.

 <a name="acknowledgements"></a>